rtviii/ribxz/README.md

 # ribxz

 Some tools and scripts to curate and analyze ribosomal structures as they pass from rcsb.org to ribosome.xyz.

-TS cli in [ /src ](/src/cli.ts) mostly deals with pulling down and transforming the structures' representations from rcsb with own fields like the nomenclature.
+- [ /src ](/src/cli.ts) mostly deals with pulling down and transforming the structures' representations from rcsb with own fields like the nomenclature.
 Some(most) information provided by
+-   /ciftools contains structural scripts and the [ mole ](ciftools/mole/mole2/mole2.exe) utility.

 Quoting from RCSB [ web services ](https://www.rcsb.org/docs/general-help/web-services-overview):
 "All data stored in the PDB archive conform to the [PDBx/mmCIF data dictionary](https://mmcif.wwpdb.org/).
 This data is augmented with annotations coming from external resources and internally added fields.
 The RCSB PDB data representation, powered by the JSON Schema language, is connected to the [ data hierarchy ](https://data.rcsb.org/#data-organization)."